- Challenges & Opportunities

 To improve healthcare quality in the U.S. we must first identify and understand how our healthcare system is performing.
-That’s why the Center is partnering with healthcare leaders, such as the Kaiser Family Foundation and the University of Washington’s Institute for Health Metrics and Evaluation, to evaluate outcomes and drivers of spending.
+That’s why the Center is partnering with healthcare leaders, such as KFF and the University of Washington’s Institute for Health Metrics and Evaluation, to evaluate outcomes and drivers of spending.
 Our goal is to equip policymakers and other healthcare decision-makers with timely evidence to inform policies and practices that increase access to quality, more affordable care.

 The Tracker features chart collections, a dashboard, an interactive tool to explore national health spending and briefs that analyze the latest healthcare issues.
 These resources provide a broad view of the healthcare system’s performance compared to similar countries and offer a detailed look at specific indicators.
 In addition, the Tracker addresses key questions through visualizations and analyses on health spending, quality of care, access and affordability, and health and wellbeing.
 Lastly, interactive tools allow users to explore national healthcare expenditures and calculate household healthcare spending.

 of the U.S. economy was devoted to healthcare in 2021 compared to 12% in comparable countries.

 Difference in life expectancy between the U.S. and comparable countries in 2021.

 Billions in cumulative medical debt owed by 23 million Americans (nearly 1 in 10 adults).